 Differences Between PVC & Composite Decking

 But what is PVC decking, and how does it compare to composite vs wood decking?
-Answering those questions is an important step towards determining which type of alternative decking material would work best for you.
+Answering those questions is an important step toward determining which type of alternative decking material would work best for you.

 The Difference Between PVC vs Vinyl Decking: Clearing Up Misconceptions